 Find out more

-ISO 9001 is for all industries and sectors.
-It combines good business practice – generally, for your industry and specific to your business.
+ISO 9001 is suited to all industries, organisations and sectors.
+It combines good business practices for your industry and specific to your business.
 You can introduce ISO 9001 into any size or type of organisation.
-It is very common for medium to large companies to have ISO 9001 certification, even expected if they supply other large companies.
-Smaller companies are able to use their ISO 9001 credentials to compete on a level with bigger enterprises.
+It is common for medium to large companies to have ISO 9001 certification – and many large businesses expect suppliers to be ISO 9001 certified.
+Smaller companies can use their ISO 9001 credentials to compete on a level with bigger enterprises.
 Your organisation can benefit if you currently feel your performance could be better in the following areas:

-Here are three key ways that ISO 9001 can help:
+Here are three key ways that ISO 9001 standards certification can help:

-- Firstly, you need to make a decision about whether to use a UKAS-accredited or non-UKAS accredited certification body.
-You need to ensure you are satisfying your current and potential customers’ requirements for UKAS certification (read on for more information about UKAS).
+You need to decide whether to use a UKAS-accredited or non-UKAS accredited certification body.
+You need to ensure you satisfy your current and potential customers’ requirements for UKAS certification.

 - Decide which of your products, services and locations you want to include in the scope of the certification.

-- Decide when you want to achieve certification by and plan to maintain the momentum of the project.
-For one standard, we recommend three to four months as a comfortable period to complete the necessary work.
+- Decide when you want to achieve certification and plan to maintain the momentum of the project.
+We recommend three to four months as a comfortable period to complete the necessary work for one standard.

 - Identify and allocate the resources required to complete the project by your target certification date.
 Where necessary, engage the support of an external consultancy firm.

-- Decide how you will operate and maintain your management system documents and records, e.g. pc, local server or specialist quality management system software (click here for more information about Activ Online Management System).
+- Decide how you will operate and maintain your management system documents and records, such as PC, local server or specialist quality management system software such as our Activ Online Management System.

-- Create appropriate documents to control your operating processes (e.g. purchasing, order processing; employee training)
+- Create appropriate documents to control your operating processes (such as purchasing, order processing, and employee training).

-The return you make on your investment in implementing and maintaining an ISO 9001 certified Quality Management System will depend on a number of factors:
+The return you make on your investment in implementing and maintaining an ISO 9001 certified quality management system will depend on several factors:

 - What new business you win or retain from customers who require you to have ISO 9001 certification.